PoffM/ui-test-visualizer/README.md

 ## How It Works

-- **Injects code before your test**: This extension injects a script at the beginning of your test process, which spies on mutable DOM method calls, like "appendChild", "removeChild", "setAttribute", etc, using [Tinyspy](https://github.com/tinylibs/tinyspy)
+- **Runs setup code before your test**: This extension inserts a script at the beginning of your test process, which listens for mutable DOM method calls, like "appendChild", "removeChild", "setAttribute", etc, using [Tinyspy](https://github.com/tinylibs/tinyspy)

-  The injection point depends on your test framework:
+  The insertion point into the test depends on your test framework:

   - Vitest:
     - Adds a `--require` argument to the Vitest command.